Madadata/manual/react/ComponentStyle.md

       super();
     }
     ```
-    you can should omit the constructor.
+    you should omit the constructor.
   * if you want to use props or both props and context in your constructor, you need to pass them to the constructor of its super class.

     ```